artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ubuntu.rst

    changing the default password.
 After you have created an administrative user, copy the user's API key to your clipboard.

-3. Log in to the Archivematica dashboard to finish the installation in a web browser: http://localhost.
-Again, you can use the IP address of the machine you have been installing on.
+3. To finish the installation, use your web browser to navigate to the Archivematica dashboard using the IP address of the machine you have been installing on.

-4. On the Welcome page, create an administrative user for the Archivematica pipeline by entering the organization name, the organization identifier, username, email, and password.
+4. At the Welcome page, create an administrative user for the Archivematica pipeline by entering the organization name, the organization identifier, username, email, and password.

-5. On the next screen, connect your pipeline to the Storage Service by entering the Storage Service URL and User and pasting the API key that you copied in Step 2.
+5. On the next screen, connect your pipeline to the Storage Service by entering the Storage Service URL and username, and by pasting in the API key that you copied in Step (2).

+   - If the Storage Service and the Archivematica dashboard are installed on the same machine, then you should supply ``http://127.0.0.1:8000`` as the Storage Service URL at this screen.
+   - If the Storage Service and the Archivematica dashboard are installed on different nodes (servers), then you must use the public IP of your Storage Service instance, e.g., ``http://<MY-IP-ADDR>:8000`` *and* you must ensure that any firewall rules (i.e., iptables, ufw, AWS security groups, etc.) are configured to allow requests from your dashboard IP to your Storage Service IP on the appropriate port.

 :ref:`Back to the top <install-pkg-ubuntu>`